mosets/docs/categories.md

 Allows you to select which [Mosets Tree template]({{version}}/template) to use in this category.
 Changing this only affects the template used by pages from this category only.
 If you want to apply the same template to all its sub-categories, check the "_Change all sub categories to use this template_" checkbox and save the category.

 ## Field Assignments
-Instead of showing all your custom fields to all categories, Fields Assignment lets you to choose which field to appear in each top level category.
-Let's say if you have a top level category for "Real Estate Properties".
-You can assign "Rooms", "Bathroom" and "Facilities" to it.
+Instead of showing all your custom fields to all categories, Fields Assignment lets you to choose which field to appear in a top level category.
+Let's say if you are editing a top level category for "Real Estate Properties".
+You can assign "Rooms", "Bathroom" and "Facilities" custom fields to it.
 This way, the 3 fields only appear in Real Estate Properties and no where else.

-Alternatively, you can select which top level categories the custom field will appear through Custom Field function in Mosets Tree back-end interface.
+Alternatively, you can select which top level categories a custom field will appear through Custom Field section in Mosets Tree back-end interface.

 ## Association